Josh-techie/AI-TPs/Web_Scraping/README.md

 pip install bs4
 ```

-2. Access HTML Content: Send an HTTP request to the webpage you want to scrape using the requests library in Python
+2. **Access HTML Content**: Send an HTTP request to the webpage you want to scrape using the requests library in Python

-3. Parse HTML Content : Using bs4 (Beautiful soup), which creates a parse tree for the web page based on specific criteria, allowing you to extract, navigate, search, and modify data from HTML)
+3. **Parse HTML Content** : Using bs4 (Beautiful soup), which creates a parse tree for the web page based on specific criteria, allowing you to extract, navigate, search, and modify data from HTML)

-4. Search and Navigate: Once you have parsed the HTML content, you can search and navigate through the parse tree to extract the desired data programmatically
+4. **Search and Navigate**: Once you have parsed the HTML content, you can search and navigate through the parse tree to extract the desired data programmatically

+---

+<h2> Exercices </h2>

+- In this section, I'll be exploring how to do Web Scraping, in various methods and scenarios:

+  - [Web-Scraping](./Web_Scraping.ipynb): scraping [Quotes-Authors](https://quotes.toscrape.com/), which is a classic example of web scraping

 ---